mingxuan-yi/mingxuan-yi/_posts/2023-07-04-jupyter-notebook.md

 ---

 ## 1. Introduction
-This post provides a simple numerical approach using [PyTorch](https://pytorch.org/) to simulate the probability flow ordinary differential equation (ODE) of the Langevin dynamics.
+This post provides a simple numerical approach using [PyTorch](https://pytorch.org/) to simulate the probability flow ordinary differential equation (ODE) of Langevin dynamics.
 The implementation is super simple, one just needs to slightly modify a code of Generative Adversarial Nets.
 Such implementation can be understood as ''non-parametric GANs'', which is an alternative view on GAN via the probability flow ODE, more details can be found in my paper ''[MonoFlow: Rethinking Divergence GANs via the Perspective of Wasserstein Gradient Flows](https://arxiv.org/abs/2302.01075)'' , or another excellant paper ''[Unifying GANs and Score-Based Diffusion as Generative Particle Models](https://arxiv.org/abs/2305.16150)'' by [Jean-Yves Franceschi](https://jyfranceschi.fr/).
 Briefly speaking, GANs can work without generators as a direct particle flow method similar to diffusion models.

 <figure style="text-align:center;">
   <img src="{{ site.baseurl }}/assets/img/blog_pic/particles.gif" alt="Prob flow ODE" class="img-fluid rounded z-depth-1" style="width: 40%; height: auto; margin-left: auto; margin-right: auto;">